danielsaidi/website_danielsaidi/collections/_posts/2023/2023-05-26-extending-documentgroup-for-ios.md

 }
 ```

-We can then add this extension to let us add leading and trailing navigation bar button items:
+We can add this extension to let us add leading and trailing navigation bar button items:

 ```swift
 public extension DocumentGroup {